justliam42/MSOE-notes/Extra notes/Cognex.md

 can set my own schedule during the school years ideally a consistant schedule hybrid work model so full time work is 3 days a week

+at least 3 hours for in office work during school day

+12 min car ride